Pleistoscene/Capstone-Project/server & services/email send-receive.md

 **From:** alice.green@rahj.ca
 **To:** aaron.hayes@student.rahj.ca

-Ms. Green sends a professional reply, offering support and understanding regarding Aaron’s situation.
+Ms. Green sends a reply.

 ![Send-Green to Aaron](images/03%20-%20Send-Green%20to%20Aaron.png)